-David Arendale, Ph.D., EOA National Best Practices Center Manager and Associate Professor, University of Minnesota, email@example.com
+David Arendale, Ph.D., EOA Best Practices Clearinghouse Manager and Associate Professor, University of Minnesota, email@example.com

 It seems everyone is talking about best practices today.
 The business world has talked about them for decades.
 From the business perspective, a commonly accepted definition for best business practice is what the businesses in the top five percent of their industry (generally defined by profitability) are doing throughout their company.
 Commonly, there is no discernment which individual practices within the collection of everything the company does that makes the difference.
 Classic books on this subject include The Search for Excellence and A Passion for Excellence.